Monday, January 1, 2024

 Jeremiah 1:4-10.
-Preachers are wise to do as Jeremiah does here: remember your calling, how you got into ministry.
-You may or may not report on any of this in the sermon – but to be cognizant of it, even if you have agonies and regrets like Jeremiah!
+What a dazzling text!
+Hopefully, the preacher will reflect on her own call – perhaps not in the sermon, but in devotion and preparation.
+You were called… when?
+How?
+Circumstances?
+Was it earlier than even you realized?
+You may well have agonies and regrets like Jeremiah!
 Owning your calling liberates you to help people hear their calling.
 And given Jeremiah’s full story, it’s a long, tough road of sorrows, frustrations, lack of success and constant questioning.

 It’s not an accidental, oh if you get around to it sometime, should you choose to do something for God sort of thing.
 Jeremiah was called, not in his mother’s womb, but before.
 It’s not some predestiny.
 God made him, his parents, all of us, and for the sole purpose of living into the calling.
 We think responding to the call is some deeply spiritual thing, but it’s really just realizing God is God.
 Walter Brueggemann points out, on Jeremiah 1, that “the accent falls not on the personal struggle of the man, but on the substantive sovereign word of the Lord.”